WNCC softball picks up two wins on Sunday

-NORTH PLATTE – The Western Nebraska Community College softball team had a solid day at the diamonds, picking up two wins over North Platte Community College Sunday afternoon in North Platte.
+NORTH PLATTE – The Western Nebraska Community College softball team had a solid day at the diamonds, picking up two wins over North Platte Community College Sunday, April 10 in North Platte.

 The first game saw the Cougars get a solid pitching performance from Lexi Butterfield as the sophomore struck out seven and scattered six hits in helping the Cougars to the 11-3 win.

-The second game saw WNCC fall behind early and then scored runs in the final five innings to get the 12-8 win.
+The second game saw WNCC fall behind early and then score runs in the final five innings to get the 12-8 win.

 North Platte added one in the bottom of the first to make it 4-1.
 WNCC added a single run in the third as Hanafin walked and scored on a 2-out double by Mumford.